Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/tshock/Advanced Circuits/ReadMe.txt

    Block Activators.
   -Added sand, pearlsand and ebonsand support to Block Activators.
+  -Pressure plates support two modifiers now: One - They can only be triggered by players, Two - Only by npcs.
   -Made some more general block types work with Block Activators (including obsidian).
   -Block Activators with one modifier will now replace already